Al Jardine: Early life

 Alan Charles Jardine was born at Lima Memorial Hospital in Lima, Ohio, the younger of two children to Virginia and Donald Jardine.
 After spending his first years of childhood in Lima, he moved with his family to Rochester, New York, where his father worked for Eastman Kodak and taught at the Rochester Institute of Technology.
 His family later moved to San Francisco and then to Hawthorne, California, where he and his older brother Neal spent the remainder of their youth.

 At Hawthorne High School, he was a fullback on the football team, soon befriending backup quarterback Brian Wilson.
 Jardine also watched Brian and brother Carl Wilson singing at a school assembly.
 After attending Ferris State University during the 1960–61 academic year, Jardine registered as a student at El Camino College in 1961.
 There, he was reunited with Brian and first presented the idea of forming a band as the two worked through harmony ideas together in the college's music room.
 Jardine's primary musical interest was folk and he learned banjo and guitar specifically to play folk music.
-When the Beach Boys formed at Wilson's home, he first tried to push the band toward folk but was overruled in favor of rock 'n' roll.
+When the Beach Boys formed at Wilson's home, he first tried to push the band toward folk but was overruled in favor of rock and roll.

 A versatile string instrumentalist, Jardine played stand-up bass on the Beach Boys' first recording, the song "Surfin'" (1961).
 He fully rejoined the Beach Boys in the summer of 1963 at Brian Wilson's request and worked alongside guitarist David Marks with the band until October 1963, when Marks quit the Beach Boys after a disagreement with the band's manager, Murry Wilson.